Lelite2150/lelite2150.github.com/README.md

 ## Best exercises for each body part group with Videos
-Owned by Antonio Joaquin Florendo 9 Brebeuf Group A
+Website created by Antonio Joaquin Florendo 9 Brebeuf Group A